 \subsection{Neural Modules}

-In this paper, we define 6 basic actions and the most of REs can be interpreted by them.

-As shown in Table \ref{table: actions}, ``Find\_Positive'', ``Find\_Negative'' and ``And\_Ordered'' modules are based on neural networks while other modules on mathematical method. ``Find'' modules (``Find\_Positive'' and ``Find\_Negative'') aim to find the related words in a sentence then label them, which is similar to sequence labeling. ``And'' modules are designed to process the relation between two groups of labels and output new labels.
+We define 6 basic actions and the most of REs can be interpreted by them.
+As shown in Table \ref{table: actions}, ``Find\_Positive'', ``Find\_Negative'' and ``And\_Ordered'' modules are based on neural networks while the other modules are based on mathematical methods. ``Find'' modules aim to find the related words in a sentence, and then label them.
+The process is similar to sequence labeling.
+Since ``Find'' modules may have different preferences (recall and precision) to the positive patterns and the negative patterns, we split ``Find'' modules into ``Find\_Positive'' and ``Find\_Negative''. ``And'' modules (``And\_Ordered'' and ``And\_Unordered'') are designed to process the relation between two groups of labels and output new labels.

-``Find'' module is illustrated in Figure \ref{fig: find}.
-Given case $x = [x_{1}, \cdots, x_{n}]$ and action $Find(p)$, ``Find'' Module aims to label 0 or 1 (1 indicates this token is matched with $p$ ) for every token of $x$.
-Different contexts are obtained by slide windows of various lengths and each of them is encoded to a fixed-length vectors by NN \ref{for: encoder}.